michaelcoleman82/firmware/readme.md

     1. `imports` Here are your dependencies for the file

     2. `constants`  the `SENSITIVITY` constant fine tunes how often the function fires because the sheet is essentially a volatile switch.
-It uses a standard [debounce](http://whatis.techtarget.com/definition/debouncing) helper function.
+It used in a standard [debounce](http://whatis.techtarget.com/definition/debouncing) helper function.

     2. `configurations`  Sets up the pins and iot device with the correct options.
 Run `npm run get-endpoint` to get the host value.